Mythois/KurvKompisAppGroupProject/GoCart/frontend/README.md

 # Functionality for components, pages & utils

+## Apollo client

+- We use apollo client to send queries from frontend to backend.

 ## Components

 - Item: Represents an item in an itemList, with the props itemName (string, name of the Item), increment (boolean, whether to display the increment button), decrement (boolean, whether to display the decrement button) and quantity (boolean, whether to display the quantity field of the Item).

 - ItemDetails: Displays details of a food item and allows for editing if specified (although the editable version is not fully implemented yet), with the props itemName (string, name of the Item) and editable (boolean, whether the component should be editable).